 Health experts want Britain to bring back covid restrictions.
-The government says ‘we don’t want to go back’
+The government says: ‘We don’t want to go back.’

+“We are right on the edge — and it is the middle of October,” Matthew Taylor, chief executive of the National Health Service Confederation, a group representing the health-care systems in England, Wales and Northern Ireland, told the Guardian newspaper Tuesday.
+“It would require an incredible amount of luck for us not to find ourselves in the midst of a profound crisis over the next three months.”

+Prime Minister Boris Johnson ended the lockdown in England on July 19, declaring it “Freedom Day.”
+Since then, the country has lifted most restrictions, with no legal mask requirement in most settings, including schools, and nothing approaching a universal vaccine mandate, in sharp contrast with some other European countries.

-In a speech in September laying out his government’s plan for autumn and winter, Johnson said he would like things to continue that way, with an emphasis on promoting vaccinations, booster doses, and frequent testing, rather than reintroducing covid restrictions.
-However, he outlined a pandemic “Plan B” that he said could be necessary if the publicly funded National Health Service became overwhelmed.
+In a speech in September laying out his government’s plan for autumn and winter, Johnson said he would like things to continue that way, with an emphasis on promoting vaccinations, booster doses, and frequent testing, rather than reintroducing restrictions.
+However, he outlined a pandemic “Plan B” that he said could be necessary if the publicly funded NHS became overwhelmed.
 Some restrictions could then be introduced, including advising people to work from home, legally mandating face coverings in certain settings again, and bringing about mandatory covid passports.

-Now, as the United Kingdom this week recorded its highest number of deaths from the coronavirus since March, health experts are warning of a potential “winter crisis” and have begun urging the government to not just implement “Plan B” — but to go further with “Plan B Plus.”
+Now, as the United Kingdom this week recorded its highest number of deaths from the coronavirus since March, health experts are warning of a “winter crisis” and have begun urging the government to not just implement “Plan B” — but to go further with “Plan B Plus.”

-“We are right on the edge — and it is the middle of October,” Matthew Taylor, chief executive of the NHS Confederation, a group representing the health-care systems in England, Wales and Northern Ireland, told the Guardian newspaper Tuesday.
-“It would require an incredible amount of luck for us not to find ourselves in the midst of a profound crisis over the next three months.”

-The government should ensure “clear communications to the public that the level of risk has increased,” his organization said, and call on the public to “mobilise around the NHS and do whatever they can to support front line services this winter,” including by getting booster shots and volunteering.
+The government should ensure “clear communications to the public that the level of risk has increased,” Taylor said, and call on the public to “mobilise around the NHS and do whatever they can to support front line services this winter,” including by getting booster shots and volunteering.

 “Many of these measures, particularly around mask-wearing and covid-19 certification, are already common in parts of Europe where the prevalence of the disease is lower,” the group added.